Pursuing the Unity of Knowledge:

 The Notre Dame Institute for Advanced Study is a residential institute that values collegial interaction and a vibrant intellectual exchange on major issues and questions of value.
 The greatest advances do not occur in solitude, but in the company of others who share a passion for advancement and are open to dialogue and collaboration.

-Templeton Fellows are expected:
+Templeton Fellows were expected:

 • to remain in residence at the University during their fellowship;